TheRobBrennan/build-an-ai-agent-hack-night-20250521/workflows/band-tour/venue-data-enrichment/README.md

 ## Overview

-This workflow enhances venue data for Wyatt Olney & The Wreckage's East Coast tour by gathering additional information from multiple data sources.
-It builds upon the basic venue data collected by the venue-research workflow and adds rich details to help with tour planning and logistics.
+This workflow enhances venue data for Wyatt Olney & The Wreckage's East Coast tour by gathering additional information from multiple public data sources.
+It builds upon the basic venue data collected by the venue-research workflow and adds rich details to help with tour planning and logistics, all without requiring any API keys.

 ## Features

-- **Yelp Integration**: Retrieves ratings, reviews, contact information, and business categories
+- **Wikipedia Integration**: Retrieves general information about venues and locations
-- **Weather Forecast**: Gets weather predictions for the venue location
+- **OpenStreetMap Data**: Gets detailed location information and area details
 - **Nearby Amenities**: Identifies parking options, restaurants, and hotels near each venue
 - **Data Persistence**: Stores all enriched data in Neo4j for easy access and visualization